HL7/cql-ig/input/_unused-pages/artifact-conformance.md

 **Conformance Requirement 3.3 (Measurement Period):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-3-3)
 {: #conformance-requirement-3-3}
-1. FHIR-based eCQMs SHALL provide either an `effectivePeriod` element, or an `crmi-effectivePeriodAnchor` and `crmi-effectivePeriodDuration` extension
+1. FHIR-based eCQMs SHALL provide either an `effectivePeriod` element, or an `crmi-effectivePeriodAnchor` and `crmi-effectivePeriodDuration` extension.
-2. Measurement Period SHALL be either the `effectivePeriod` as specified, or an appropriate interval of length duration, starting at the specified anchor
+2. Measurement Period SHALL be either the `effectivePeriod` as specified, or an appropriate interval of length duration, starting at the specified anchor.

 ### Terminology